(This is cross-posted at BlogHer.)

 Look at some the things that have happened this year:

-Gas prices have risen.
+Gas prices have gone up.
 I only drive my car a few times a week.
 Unless I’m going to Richmond to visit my family, the local trips I take are within a 10-mile radius of where I live.

 Food costs more.
 I only buy food for myself, so I haven’t noticed a huge difference.